drewctaylor/type-encoded/src/main/markdown/readme/README.md

 }
 ```

-## To Use Type Encoded
+## To Use

-To use Type Encoded:

-1) Update your `~/.m2/settings.xml` to include your github username or github email address and your [github personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).
+1) Update the `~/.m2/settings.xml` to include a github username or github email address and a [github personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).

     For example: